Featured Agenda

 The competencies needed for success in the energy sector are rapidly evolving.
 Organizations must ensure operational readiness in this dynamic landscape by nurturing talent capable of executing essential tasks — from fusing metal to connecting grids.

 Advanced technologies are transforming plastics circularity, addressing the limitations of traditional mechanical methods and unlocking new pathways for sustainability.
 Breakthroughs in polymers and solvent-based processes enable high-quality material recovery, expanding the range of plastics that can be effectively recycled.
-These innovations reduce waste, lower reliance on virgin materials and create opportunities for industries to meet ambitious climate and circular economy goals.
-At stake is the ability to scale solutions that balance environmental impact with economic viability.
-Which materials will drive the next wave of plastics recycling?
-How can industry accelerate adoption at scale?

 Thursday, March 26

 As the 2026 conflict in the Middle East expands beyond the Strait of Hormuz, the United States faces its most consequential strategic crossroads since 2003.
 This session analyzes the immediate shift from traditional containment to active conflict management, deconstructing the military and diplomatic "blueprints" currently in play.
-How does US policy balance regional security with the risk of a global economic shock?
-What are the long-term implications for the US security umbrella, and how must the architecture of global energy trade evolve to survive this unprecedented era of systemic disruption?

 The two top-selling forms of NBS currently are biochar and enhanced rock weathering.
 This Lyceum Lab will provide an overview of the existing NBS landscape, and then do a deep dive into the mechanisms behind biochar soil amendment and enhanced rock weathering, including their strengths, weaknesses and uncertainties.